seananderson/metafolio/inst/ms/ms.md

 Our simulation did not account for the homogenization of diversity due to straying.
 For example, all salmon in one population maintained the same thermal-tolerance curve regardless of how many salmon it received from another stream.
-*JWM: Thus, the response diversity could be due to either local adaptation or due to habitat filtering of large-scale climate signals.
-Both mechanisms are covered by this approach (with the noted caveat here).
-This might be worth mentioning here or in the discussion.*
 However, the low straying rates in our simulation rate should render this effect minimal except for populations at low abundance.
 In our model, the main implication is that, in reality, populations that reach a low abundance may reach demographic extinction, potentially suffer consequences such as inbreeding depression [@wang2002] and subsequently contribute little to response diversity.

 ## Fishing